learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 [http://localhost:9292/hello](http://localhost:9292/hello) in the browser to make a request to our Sinatra server and see the response.
-It even takes care of sending back the 200 status code, and setting the `Content-Type` header to `text/html`, like we had to do manually with Rack.
+It even takes care of sending back the 200 status code, and setting the `Content-Type` header to `text/html`, which we had to do manually with Rack.
 Nice!

 Let's break down what's happening in this simple example, and then add a few more features to our Sinatra server.